AndreeaCreita/CinemaProjecto/README.md

 2. Functionality: <br>
 Implement a selection process for cinemas and movies. <br>
 Show detailed information about the selected movie (description, genre, actors).
-3. User Interaction: <br>
-Users can navigate between cinemas and movies, selecting the ones they are interested in.

 ### Ticket Purchase